andrebellingan/YAABM/README.md

 	-c, --contactGraphs [Optional] Switch to save the contact graph used in each iteration to a GraphML file

-example: `RunCovidSimulation.exe -n 100 -s ./Scenarios/Baseline_scenario.json -t 4`
+example: `RunCovidSimulation.exe -n 100 -s ./Scenarios/Baseline_scenario.json -t 4 -c`

 ### Threading
 The default value for the number of threads is `-t 1`.
 Running single threaded is highly recommended for debugging.
 Setting `-t 0` will detect the number of logical cores on the system and spawn the corresponding number of threads.